Japanese hand-made teapot(Kyusu)

 What's About Purple Clay?

-The first purple clay was introduced in Yi Xing China for making tea pot.
-However you must take note that Zisha (purple sand) and Zini(purple clay) is different.
+Yixing clay is called Zisha in general.
+Zisha (purple sand) and Zini(purple clay) is different.
 Zini is the mixture of all kinds of clay available in Yixing.
 Any clay that is produced in Yi Xing is automatically called Zisha.
 In fact, looking at the clay mine in Yi Xing from a little far, it appears in purple in general.
 That might be the reason why clay in Yi Xing is named as Zisha.

 Yi Xing Clay

 Basically Japanese purple clay and Yi Xing purple clay is different.
-Yi Xing purple clay is originally purple and baked with saturated fire, while Japanese purple clay is yellow in color and baked with unsaturated fire.
-The banko purple clay is in yellow color which is very similar to Chuni in Yi Xing.
+Yi Xing purple clay is originally purple and baked with oxidation fire, while Japanese purple clay is yellow in color and baked with reduction fire.
+The banko purple clay is in yellow color which is very similar to zhuni in Yi Xing.
 Chuni is one kind of red clay which color is yellow in crude condition.
-Once it is baked with saturated fire, it gets oxidized and changes to red.
-Banko purple clay has the same character.
-It appears red if it is baked with saturated fire and blue-purple with unsaturated fire.
+Once it is baked with saturated fire, it gets oxidized and changes to orange.
+This is the one of the best Yixing clay that performs very well in terms of taste.

-Miracle of Purple Clay Takes Place Not Only in Tea, But Also in Wine and Coffee.
+Purple Clay Change the Taste of Not Only in Tea, But Also in Wine and Coffee.

 Purple clay can change the taste of any kind of drink into a softer, smoother, mellower taste and enhance the flavor.
 In precise it slightly reduce aroma, yet drastically increase flavor.